Aquilegia: Cultivation

 In cultivation, the seasonal cycle that releases columbine seeds from dormancy can be replicated via a stratification where seeds are exposed to two to four weeks of cool temperatures prior to sowing.
 Cultivated Aquilegia typically require well-draining soil.
-Improperly drained soil can result in the development of root rot, caused by either bacteria or fungi.
+Poorly drained soil can result in the development of root rot, caused by either bacteria or fungi.
 At the end of the growth season, columbines can be protected from frost heaving by having their dead foliage removed to near the soil level and mulching once the ground is frozen.
 Vernalization – a process by which juvenile plants are exposed to a weeks-long period of cold which mimics seasonal weather – can accelerate the rate at which columbines reach flowering.

 If permitted, cultivated columbines drop numerous seeds around themselves, resulting in a rapid proliferation of seedlings.
 These seedlings can give the impression that short-lived plants are living longer.
 Due to their tendency towards hybridization and – particularly in the case of F1 hybrids and cultivars (cultivated varieties) – inherent genetic diversity, the seeds of cultivated Aquilegia often do not produce plants true to their type.
 If identical plants are desired, basal cuttings can be performed in early summer.
+Propagation by division can be achieved by pulling plants apart in the late winter prior to new growth occurring.
+Artificial self-pollination can be performed by placing mesh cages around developing flowers to block access by pollinators.
+Pollen from the anther of a later-opening flower can be brushed onto the stigma of an earlier-opening flower.
+The cages can then be removed once the fruit begins developing.

 Several animals are considered pests of cultivated columbines.
 Columbine leaf miners of the Phytomyza genus leave white patches or paths on leaves, but the damage is only cosmetic and does not generally require chemical pesticides.
-The moths Papaipema lysimachiae and P. nebris (stalk borer) both adversely affect columbines; scraping the ground around impacted plants can destroy the moths' seeds.
+The moths Papaipema lysimachiae and P. nebris (stalk borer) both adversely affect columbines; scraping the ground around impacted plants can destroy the moths' eggs.
 The larval stage of the Erynnis lucilius (columbine duskywing) is known as the columbine skipper, and the larvae can chew leaves and bind them together with silk.
 Aphid infestation is another frequent issue, requiring rapid intervention to prevent significant destruction.